AdobeDocs/workfront.en/help/workfront-goals/results-and-activities/edit-results-and-activities.md

 description: After your Adobe Workfront administrator has granted you the correct access to Adobe Workfront Goals, you can create and edit goals, results, and activities.
 ---

-# Edit results and activities in  `Adobe Workfront Goals`
+# Edit results and activities in&nbsp;Adobe Workfront Goals

-After your `Adobe Workfront administrator` has granted you the correct access to `Adobe Workfront Goals`, you can create and edit goals, results, and activities.&nbsp;
+After your Adobe Workfront administrator has granted you the correct access to Adobe Workfront Goals, you can create and edit goals, results, and activities.&nbsp;

 For information about creating goals, results and activities, see the following articles: